Weatherbury Farm Grain Tracker

-In 2021, we grew Gehl Hull-less Oats in Independence Township on 3 fields totaling 5.319 acres on our home farm.
-The farm is part of a 436 acre grant (known as Extravagance) surveyed to John Doddridge on April 6,1786.
-According to the Caldwell Atlas , M.T.
-Murdock established the farm in 1825.
-Murdock is listed as a farmer, grain, stock and wool grower (with 150 sheep).
-The farm was later a dairy operation (the Patterson family: 1945-1966) and a cattle operation (the Eastham family: 1966-1986).
+In 2022, Gehl Hull-less Oats were grown in Independence Township on 3 fields totaling 6 acres on the farm known as “Pleasant View Farm.”
+This farm was established in 1824 by J.M Welsh.
+Welsh is listed in the Caldwell Atlas as a farmer, grain, stock and wool grower.
+The farm was dormant for many years; however since 2006, organic grains and hay were grown on this farm.
+Weatherbury Farm has farmed this land since 2017.
+The farm has been certified organic since 2006.
 In 2008, we began raising historical grains on both the home farm and neighboring farms.
 The grains were certified organic in 2009 .
 In April 2014 Weatherbury Farm began stone-grinding flour.
 Weatherbury Farm also raises grass fed beef.

-At the 2021 Washington County Fair, the sheaf of Gehl Oats won 1st place and the jar of Gehl Oats won 2nd place.
+At the 2022 Washington County Fair, both the sheaf of Gehl Oats and the jar of Gehl Oats won 1st place.

 For an illustrated explanation of how Weatherbury grains become flour (and how Gehl hull-less Oats become rolled oats), visit the from seed to flour page.